Event And Identity

 • last_seen_at: "2024-01-16T14:30:00Z"

-During destination dispatch, you can access user properties using the user.* prefix:
+During destination dispatch, you can reference user properties with the user.* prefix:

-This unified data is available alongside visitor and event data, providing maximum flexibility for destination mapping and analytics.
+This unified data is available alongside visitor and event data when you map fields to a destination.

 ours('init', '<ours web api key>', {